awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 Use this property to enable or disable logging in the driver and to specify the amount of detail included in log files\.

-Only enable logging long enough to capture an issue\.
+Enable logging only long enough to capture an issue\.
 Logging decreases performance and can consume a large quantity of disk space\.

 This parameter is optional\.